PerttiKala/Sailio_public/Sanajahti/README.txt

-This project was done on a freetime in 2022 when I did not have that much experience.
-So the code is not that nicely structured.
+This project was done on a freetime in 2022 when I did not have that much coding experience, so the code is not that nicely structured.
 Python scirpt uses finnish dictionary sanalista.txt to find words for a game called Sanajahti (Wordz is an English version?).
-It can be used for cheating purposes for that game, but I was just fascinated of this cool problem to find all these words.
+It can be used for cheating purposes, b ut I was just fascinated of this cool problem to find all these words using a nice algorithm.

 Example how to use the script: